I had never been here before. But I felt like I had… The miniature cottage stood in the distance, hugged

 Children in CW wrote a whole class story today in our music session.
 They each contributed their ideas and added

-Even though he was in hospital, Isaac was keen to complete his Year 2 homework from his home school which
+Even though he was in hospital, one of our pupils was keen to complete homework from his home school which

 Emilie’s Senses Poem